bb515/diffusionjax/README.md

 sgm
 ===

+A simple and accessible diffusion models package in JAX.

-sgm is a lightweight, open-source introduction to diffusion models, also known as score-based generative models (SGMs).
+sgm is a simple, accessible introduction to diffusion models, also known as score-based generative models (SGMs).
 It is implemented in Python via the autodiff framework, [JAX](https://github.com/google/jax).
 In particular, sgm uses the [Flax](https://github.com/google/flax) library for the neural network approximator of the score.

 Based off the [Jupyter notebook](https://jakiw.com/sgm_intro) by Jakiw Pidstrigach, a tutorial on the theoretical and implementation aspects of SGMs.